Bahlool: Becoming Bahlūl

 that these people will not buy it for even one grain.

 Bahlool was devoted to Allah; he was an intelligent and virtuous scholar.
 He was the master of the mind and manners; he spoke with the best of answers ready on his lips; he protected his faith and the Shariah.
 Bahlool became insane at the Imam's command for the love of Ahl al-Bayt, and so he could enforce the rights of which they had been wronged.

 There was no other way for Bahlool to protect his life.
-For example, Harun told his vizier, Yahya bin Khalid Barmaki, that listening to the words of Imam Jafar al-Sadiq's student Hisham bin Hakam—who proved Musa al-Kadhim's Imamate—was more dangerous to him than 100,000 swords.
+For example, Harun told his vizier, Yahya bin Khalid Barmaki, that listening to the words of Imam Jafar al-Sadiq (as)'s student Hisham bin Hakam—who proved Musa al-Kadhim (as)'s Imamate—was more dangerous to him than 100,000 swords.
 Harun said, "Even then it amazes me that Hisham is alive and I am in power."

 Harun planned to kill Hisham.
 Hisham learned of this and fled from Kufa, and hid in a friend's house, but after a short while he died.

+Lineage

+His full lineage is: Aba Wahb Bahlool ibn Amr ibn al-Mughira ibn al-Abbas ibn Muhammad ibn Ali ibn Abdallah ibn al-Abbas ibn Abd al-Muttalib ibn Hashim.

+Encounter with Harun al-Rashid

+Al-Nishapuri, in his book Uqala' al-Majanin (The Wise Fools), recounts a famous encounter:

+Harun al-Rashid was traveling for the Hajj pilgrimage when he passed the outskirts of Kufa.
+He saw Bahlool running, with a group of children chasing him.
+The Caliph said, "Who is this?"
+They replied, "Bahlool the Madman."
+Harun said, "I have always wished to see him.
+Summon him, but do not frighten him."

+They called out to Bahlool, "The Commander of the Faithful summons you!" but he paid them no mind.

+Harun al-Rashid himself then called out, "Peace be upon you, O Bahlool."

+Bahlool replied, "And upon you be peace, O Commander of the Faithful."

+Harun said, "I have longed to see you."

+Bahlool retorted, "But I have never longed to see you!"